-Judging: 1 May 2019 at 3M Centre, Cain Road, Bracknell, RG12 8HT.
-Please indicate your preferred judging time on the entry form.
+Virtual judging: 10 May 2021 by Microsoft Teams meeting.
+Please indicate your preferred time on the entry form.

 Up to 30 marks for the total weight of cherry tomatoes transported

-Up to 10 marks for planningPupils should demonstrate their understanding of the aim of the Challenge; initial ideas and designs; and how they planned and organised their time effectively
+Up to 25 marks for idea generationStudents should demonstrate their understanding of the aim of the Challenge, describe the background research and influences on initial design ideas and material selection

-Up to 10 marks for quality of the presentation
+Up to 15 marks for quality of the presentation and video

 Total marks available = 100

-Judges will select 4-6 finalists who will be invited to attend the 3M Young Innovators Challenge presentation evening at 3M Centre, Bracknell, on Thursday 6 June 2019, where their models and presentation materials will be displayed and the winner will be announced.
+Judges will select 4-6 finalists who will be invited to attend the virtual 3M Young Innovators Challenge presentation event on Thursday 27 May 2021.

 £750 of science or design and technology equipment for school use plus a £50 gift voucher for the winning individual or team member.
 All finalists and their schools will receive a framed certificate.